VectorSpaceHQ/RFID-Access/README.md

      * Running on https://0.0.0.0:443/ (Press CTRL+C to quit)
     ```
 10. The first time you run the server there will not be any users in the database.
 A root user will be created and a
 random password will be generated.
-Use a web browser to navigate to the IP address of Raspberry Pi and login as the root
+Use a web browser to navigate to the IP address of Raspberry Pi (e.g. https://10.0.0.144 ) and login as the root
 uesr with the random password.
-Select the __Users__ button and the select the __Change Password__ link to change the root users
+Select the __Users__ button and then select the __Change Password__ link to change the root user's password.
-password.

 11. Stop the server by pressing CTRL+C